May 12, 2021

 Communication is at the core of effective management.
 Without reliable, accurate communication, managers will not be able to organize drivers with success.
 The right delivery management software should provide a transparent and easy form of communication for both parties.
 Drivers should be able to easily contact HQ if any issues arise along the way, and HQ should be able to get hold of drivers at all times to check up on delivery status.

 Delivery management software offers a dedicated communication network just for this.
-Communication can be further enhanced through GPS tracking (as we mentioned earlier) and instant shipping notifications, ensuring that everyone is on the same page even if manual communication is not followed through.
+Communication can be further enhanced through GPS tracking (as we mentioned earlier) and notifications, ensuring that everyone is on the same page even if manual communication is not followed through.

 Making a list of drivers sounds obvious, but this is something that many managers don’t get right.
 Before any deliveries are sent out, the fleet manager should have an easily accessible list containing each of their drivers, vehicles, and how to get hold of them.
 Delivery software should put this together automatically, and make it easier for fleet managers to access.